robashton/blog/input/pages/Writing an OData parser - starting at the beginning/content.markdown

 Things of note

-- I'm currently returning the model from ResourceUri as { resource: resource, key: key }, I'll end up making something else for this I think
+- I'm currently returning the model from PathSegment as { resource: resource, key: key }, I'll end up making something else for this I think
 - The "key" is optional, if it's not there then it will simply be undefined, this is what that question mark is for after those braces
-- The ResourcePart and ResourceName are copied from the old code and simply convert underscores into spaces, I haven't bothered writing tests for this as I've not checked what ODatas rules are for entity names yet (bite me)
+- The ResourcePart and ResourceName are copied from the old code and simply convert underscores into spaces, I haven't bothered writing tests for this as I've not checked what ODatas rules are for entity names yet (It's likely to be a bit more complicated than "any text at all")

 This is all very rudimentary, now - looking at the URI conventions, they seem to support arbitrary paths into object relationships like so: